 Bestselling author Paolo Coehlo is an inspiration and one of the best spiritual gurus in the world.

 Paolo Coelho’s books have sold more than 150 million copies worldwide.
 The Alchemist is one of the most popular books of all time.
 Coelho is a master.
 And as good as he is in print, he is equally as breathtaking in person.

 There’s a gravity about Paolo Coelho.
 When I saw him speak at a conference a couple of years back, I struck by his sincerity and depth of character.
 He’s the sort of person you will never, ever forget.

 [b[bctt tweet=” When you want something, all the universe conspires in helping you to achieve it. ” username=”t_d_meditation”]p>

 13. Sri Sri Ravi Shankar

-Sri Sri Ravi Shankar is the created of the Art of Living foundation , and one of the most inspiring religious and spiritual figures.
+Sri Sri Ravi Shankar is the creator of the Art of Living foundation [<and one of the most inspiring self help gurus ever.

 Sri Sri Ravi Shankar is the mastermind behind The Art Of Living Foundation, and the leader of NONVIO, a movement which asks individuals to pledge one act of non-violence through any of the various social media outlets.
 Sri Sri Ravi Shankar has inspired and influenced millions of people the world over.